MONNK-CODE/Random-Quote-Generator/README.md

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with any improvements or fixes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify or expand this README according to your needs!